HIP FAQ — Hopkins Ideas Platform Frequently Asked Questions

 How much funding will I receive?

 That entirely depends on your program idea, how it develops, and how much money we can allocate or raise.
-Note that not all ideas may be financially viable–but don’t let that stop you from applying!
+Note that not all ideas may be financially viable–but don’t let that stop you from registering!

 What’s the time commitment?
 When do I need to implement my idea?